-Question 3: What is the basis of the reviewer in his/her recommendation about the play?
+Question 3: On what is the reviewer supposed to base his or her recommendation about the play?

-Question 1: 'Summarize the plot, analyze the performance, and express your opinion.'
+Question 1: 'Summarizing the plot, analyzing the performance, and expressing your opinion.'

 Question 2: Telling too much of the story and how it gets resolved.